udensidev/my-resume/rendercv_output/Mmesoma_Udensi_CV.md

 - Nov 2024
 - Wrangled and cleaned 50,000+ real estate listings in historical sales data using R
-- Engineered 20+ features to train a random forest regression models with an R^2 score of ~0.84
+- Engineered 20+ features to train a random forest regression model with an R^2 score of ~0.84

 ## [Yelp Restaurant Business Intelligence](https://example.com)